wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

-This implements the classic **cache-aside pattern** used in professional applications: check cache first, fetch from source on miss, store result in cache.
+This implements the classic **cache-aside pattern** used in modern applications: check cache first, fetch from source on miss, store result in cache.
 The console logging helps you understand when cache hits and misses occur, which is valuable for debugging and performance monitoring.

 <a id="testing-your-cache"></a>